schoerg/nikonserial/README.md

 # Why?

 If you digitalise your film rolls you won't have that data anymore but the settings used by your scanner/camera.
-If you have written down your settings for each shot you can manually edit the EXIF data to show the "proper" value.
+If you have written down your settings for each shot you can manually edit the EXIF data to show the "proper" values.

 # How?